electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/variants/_index.md

 ![Audi e-tron 60S](audi-e-tron-s.jpg "Audi e-tron 60S")

-Withs its wider body and wheels Audi e-tron 60S looks apart from the e-tron 50/55.
+With its wider body and wheels, Audi e-tron 60S looks apart from the e-tron 50/55.

 Audi e-tron S has the same battery as e-tron 55 with 95kWh gross capacity and 86.5kWh net capacity.

 Its electric drive use three electric motors, two of which operate on the rear axle.
 The intelligent drive control raises vehicle safety, and dynamic handling in particular, to a new level.
- In addition to the electric all-wheel drive, e-tron 60S is equipped with electric torque vectoring with active and fully variable torque distribution on the rear axle.
+ In addition to the electric all-wheel drive, the e-tron 60S is equipped with electric torque vectoring with active and fully variable torque distribution on the rear axle.

 Audi e-tron S delivers dynamics in a new dimension.
 In S gear, they provide full boost performance for eight seconds – 370 kW of power and 973 Nm (717.6 lb-ft) of torque.
 The standard sprint takes just 4.5 seconds and acceleration ends at 210 km/h (130.5 mph).